MicrosoftDocs/quantum-docs-pr/articles/resources/relnotes.md

 This release contains the following:

 - New Test attribute for Q# unit testing, see updated API documentation [here](https://docs.microsoft.com/qsharp/api/qsharp/microsoft.quantum.diagnostics.test) and updated testing & debugging guide [here](xref:microsoft.quantum.guide.testingdebugging)
-- Added stack trace in the case of a Q# program execution error
+- Added stack trace in the case of a Q# program run error
 - Support for breakpoints in Visual Studio Code due to an update in the [OmniSharp C# Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp)

 See the full list of closed PRs for [libraries](https://github.com/Microsoft/QuantumLibraries/pulls?q=is%3Apr+is%3Aclosed), [compiler](https://github.com/microsoft/qsharp-compiler/pulls?q=is%3Apr+is%3Aclosed), [runtime](https://github.com/microsoft/qsharp-runtime/pulls?q=is%3Apr+is%3Aclosed), [samples](https://github.com/Microsoft/Quantum/pulls?q=is%3Apr+is%3Aclosed) and [Katas](https://github.com/microsoft/QuantumKatas/pulls?q=is%3Apr+is%3Aclosed).